Menu

 Are You Interested in helping with our church Media Team?

-With the addition of our online worship and opportunities through the internet, as well as the media in our worship services, we are seeking volunteers for our church “Media Team.”
+We are seeking volunteers for our church “Media Team.”
 Pastor Roger oversees the Media Team and we will train you in whatever area you feel gifted in serving your church as a part of the Media Team during the service.
 We are not seeking one person to do all of this but a few people to do any of these.

 The Puzzle Exchange in the Church Library